brabster/talk-cloudformation-intro/slides/03-why/02-more-infra.md

-## Why do you need CloudFormation?
+## Why else do you need CloudFormation?

 * Microservices are the new hotness
 * Smaller services